HYPERTEGRITY-AG/OpenSim/README.md

                         used for ALL Observations, instead of first searching for the Thing by it's name and the correct Datastream-Id afterwards.
-  -x API-Key, --x-api-key API-Key
-                        Define an X-API-KEY (Will be used in the header as 'X-Gravitee-Api-Key').
-  -b token, --bearer token
-                        Define a bearer token (Will be used in the header as 'Authorization' with a prepended 'Bearer ').
+  -x key value, --header key value
+                        Define a header by key and value.
   -f id, --first-id id  Define the first id to be used or the one to be used if
                         '-c/--static-id' is set.
 [Default: 1]
   -e PREFIX, --prefix PREFIX